 In the past year or so, braids have absolutely exploded in popularity.
-You’ve seen them on the runway, on social media, and on just about every beauty-related website out there—ours included!
+You’ve seen them on the runway, on social media, and on just about every beauty-related website out there—ours included.
 They’re basically trendy AF and we are totally loving it.
-But culturally, they are so much more significant than just a trend.
+But culturally, the significance of box braids proves they are more than just a trend.
 That’s where Shani Crowe comes in.
 Shani is a stylist from Chicago who has been using her braiding talent to create jaw-dropping hair art.
 Her goal?
 To honor the tradition and culture of braiding and show the world where it comes from, and what it really means.

-Aside from making waves on Instagram, a collection of photographs of Shani’s work was featured in an exhibition at MoCADA – the Museum of Contemporary African Diaporan Arts in Brooklyn.
-Also, more recently, she collaborated with Solange Knowles to create a headpiece for her appearance on SNL.
-Shani spent about 50+ hours working on the halo Solange wore.
-She told W Magazine, “The head piece was made of small plaits that I fed additional hair into to create thin, long ropes that were wrapped around a custom armature.
-Solange’s hair is cornrowed in a subtle wave pattern that ends in a mid level pony tail to which the halo was secured.”
-In the same interview, Shani explained her medium further by saying “In a society where every facet of our lives is subject to advertising and propaganda, manipulating our every move, I decided to make my own propaganda to inspire people, especially black people, to be proud of themselves and their culture.”
+Aside from making waves on Instagram, a collection of photographs of Shani’s work was featured in an exhibition at MoCADA (the Museum of Contemporary African Diasporan Arts) in Brooklyn.
+She collaborated with Solange Knowles to create a headpiece for her appearance on SNL.
+Shani spent about 50 plus hours working on the halo Solange wore.
+She told W Magazine, “The headpiece was made of small plaits that I fed additional hair into to create thin, long ropes that were wrapped around a custom armature.
+Solange’s hair is cornrowed in a subtle wave pattern that ends in a mid-level ponytail to which the halo was secured.”
+In the same interview, Shani explained her medium further by saying “In a society where every facet of our lives is subject to advertising and propaganda, manipulating our every move, I decided to make my own propaganda to inspire people, especially Black people, to be proud of themselves and their culture.”